syed-ahmed/syed-ahmed.github.io/website/docs/C++/professional_cpp/Part 1/0_crash_course.md

 - Interpreted as ints, so can compare different enums or pass wrong enum types.

 ### Structs
+- Encapsulate one or more types
+- Module interface file (.cppm)
+  - First line is module declaration, states that file is defining a module.
+  - explicitly export.
+  - Example:
+    ```cpp
+    export module employee;
+    export struct Employee {
+      ...
+    };
+    ```
+  - Angle brackets must not be used when importing modules.

 ### Conditional Statements
+Two types on conditional statments in C++.

 #### if/else Statements

 #### switch Statements

 ### The Conditional Operator